DCgov/opendatadc-opendataSiteSamples/README.md

     Card Thumbnails at 200x300
     Medallions at 102x102
     Featured at 800x500
     Row Banners are subjective, but larger is better.
-Open data sites are responsive and will adjust when browsers are resized.
-We've used 5300x1800 and 2100x400.
+Sites are responsive so we've used 5300x1800 and 2100x400.

 {INCLUDE ESRI STORY MAP TEMPLATES?}